Soukaradi/customer_churn_analysis/README.md

 | 18-24     | 1800            | 0.20       |
 Insight: The 55+ age group exhibits a slightly higher churn rate, suggesting potential challenges in catering to older demographics (e.g., content preferences, ease of use).

-5. Most Watched Genres by Churned Customers (vs. Overall)
+5. Most Watched Genres by Churned Customers
-Purpose: To identify if content preferences or gaps correlate with churn.
+Purpose: To identify if specific content preferences or gaps correlate with churn, particularly for those who left the service.

-SQL Query:

 SELECT
     uh.genre,